psyraxaus/Prosim2GSX/memory-bank/activeContext.md

   - Previously: Updated the application version from 0.3.0 to 0.4.0

 ## Active Decisions
+- Using comprehensive state tracking with boolean flags and public properties
+- Implementing service-specific log categories for better troubleshooting
+- Ensuring thread safety with proper synchronization primitives
+- Maintaining state consistency with finally blocks and clear state transitions
+- Using callback patterns for event-driven state changes
+- Implementing explicit service status properties for better integration
+- Focusing services on their core responsibilities with clear separation of concerns
 - Fully relying on Prosim's native loadsheet functionality instead of custom calculations
 - Removing redundant variables and methods to simplify the codebase
 - Keeping the enhanced error handling, server status checking, and retry logic for loadsheet generation